awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-tutorial.md

 1. Sign in to the AWS Management Console and open the CloudTrail console at [https://console\.aws\.amazon\.com/cloudtrail/](https://console.aws.amazon.com/cloudtrail/)\.

-1. Review the information in your dashboard about the most recent events that have occurred in your AWS account\.
+1. In the navigation pane, choose **Dashboard**\.
+Review the information in your dashboard about the most recent events that have occurred in your AWS account\.
 A recent event should be a `ConsoleLogin` event, showing that you just signed in to the AWS Management Console\.
-![\[The CloudTrail dashboard showing recent events\]](http://docs.aws.amazon.com/awscloudtrail/latest/userguide/images/cloudtrail-dashboard.png)

-1. To see more information about an event, expand it\.
+1. To see more information about an event in your dashboard, expand it\.
 ![\[The CloudTrail dashboard showing expanded information about an event\]](http://docs.aws.amazon.com/awscloudtrail/latest/userguide/images/cloudtrail-dashboard-expand-event.png)

 1. In the navigation pane, choose **Event history**\.
 You see a filtered list of events, with the most recent events showing first\.
 The default filter for events is **Read only**, set to **false**\.
 You can clear that filter by choosing **X** at the right of the filter\.